maiskt/hackathon.github.io/docs/09-IFG.md

 IFG3_8   | We invest in the stock market as a group

 ### IFG4
+If the respondent confirmed their participation in a
 #### Nigeria
 Nigeria 2016 only asked which reason for informal group financing was most important out of a list of 15, with an "other" option to describe.